 As an editor, I help writers develop their voice and streamline their syntax, giving in-depth, line-by-line guidance with a straight-up, soulful approach.

-As a marketing scribe, I work with small businesses to shape their message into copy that’s striking, authentic, and high-impact—engaging their clients in ways that create relationships AND profit.
+Merging my skills, I work with small businesses to shape their message into copy that’s striking, authentic, and high-impact—engaging their clients in ways that create relationships and profit.

 A Brief Jaunt Through My Backstory